New Jersey Trust Attorney

 When a disabled child is expected to receive an inheritance or money from a lawsuit, it is prudent to establish a special needs trust ahead of time in what’s called a “self-settled trust,” to avoid losing Medicaid eligibility.

-Given the complexities of Special Needs Trusts in New Jersey, we advise you to contact one of our experienced estate planning or tax attorneys at 973-627-7300 at Einhorn Harris today.
+Given the complexities of Special Needs Trusts in New Jersey, we advise you to speak with an experienced New Jersey trust attorney at our firm.
+To schedule a consultation, contact us online or by phone at 973-627-7300 today.
 We handle taxation, estate and trusts issues throughout New Jersey.